OverlyDevoted/CyberSecuritySummaries/WebApp/JavaScript/LexicalScoping.md

 Word *lexical* refers to the fact that the lexical scoping uses the location where the variable is declared within the source code to determine where that variable is available.

-The best way lexical environment capturing for when closures are formed is explained with this for loop.
+The best way lexical environment capturing for forming closures are explained with this for loop.

 ```javascript
     for (var i = 0; i < 3; i++) {